“The best way to predict the future is to create it.”

 Cities, sustainability, and innovation have been a near constant tying most of my career and passions together.

-I’ve definitely been involved in a lot of extra curricular activities, at numerous levels.
-Too many to provide a full list here, however, I’ll mention a select few that I feel remain relevant in my life, today.
-Working with an amazing group of local leaders, I was a founding board member of the Ottawa Centre EcoDistrict: an innovative, multi-sectoral partnership in the central business district of Canada's capital; during an internationally controversial, smart cities redevelopment project with Google, I contributed to the critical area of urban data governance as a former member of Sidewalk Toronto’s Privacy and Data Governance Working Group (and learnt a ton from Ann Cavoukian); and, because of my work in government, as well as my links to the redevelopment of Evergreen Brick Works and its Future Cities Centre, I was invited to sit as a member of the Treasury Board of Canada’s Secretariat Low-Carbon Assets & Life Cycle Assessment Steering Committee.
+I’ve definitely been involved in a lot of extracurricular activities, at numerous levels.
+Too many to provide a full list here, however, I’ll mention a select few that I feel remain relevant in my life today.
+Working with an amazing group of local leaders, I was a founding board member of the Ottawa Centre EcoDistrict: an innovative, multi-sectoral partnership in the central business district of Canada's capital; during an internationally controversial, smart cities redevelopment project with Google, I contributed to the critical area of urban data governance as a former member of Sidewalk Toronto’s Privacy and Data Governance Working Group (and learned a ton from Ann Cavoukian); and, because of my work in government, as well as my links to the ongoing redevelopment of Evergreen Brick Works and its Future Cities Centre, I was invited to sit as a member of the Treasury Board of Canada’s Secretariat Low-Carbon Assets & Life Cycle Assessment Steering Committee.
 This one sounds a little technical but the work is foundational to establishing a true circular economy in Canada.

 Finally, I consider Ottawa my home and I’m a graduate of Memorial University.
 Memorial will always remain extremely special to me.
-My education timeline was intimately connected to building the person and professional described throughout this career biography.
+My university education was intimately connected to building the person and professional described throughout this career biography.

-Click here for a downloadable professional biography in Word format (161 words) or here (68 words); and click here for business portrait (high resolution) and click here for portrait (low resolution).
+Click here for a downloadable professional biography in Word format (161 words) or here (55 words); and click here for business portrait (high resolution) and click here for portrait (low resolution).